OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 Time(fib) = 1.459649400 sec
 ```

 ## Using Cilksan

-Use the OpenCilk Cilksan race detector to verify that your parallel Cilk
+Use the OpenCilk [Cilksan race detector](dead-link) to verify that your
-program is deterministic.
-Cilksan instruments a program to detect determinacy
+parallel Cilk program is deterministic.
+Cilksan instruments a program to
-race bugs at runtime.
-It is guaranteed to find any and all determinacy races
+detect [determinacy race bugs](dead-link) at runtime.
+Cilksan is guaranteed to
-that arise in a given program execution.
-If there are no races, Cilksan will
+find any and all determinacy races that arise in a given program execution.
+If
-report that the execution was race-free.
+there are no races, Cilksan will report that the execution was race-free.

 To check for determinacy races with Cilksan, add the `-fsanitize=cilk` flag
 during compilation and linking.
 We also recommend the `-Og -g` flags for